 Elder abuse is a tragic reality in many nursing homes across the country.
 If you suspect your loved one is being abused or neglected in their long-term care facility, you can help them recover compensation for any damages they have suffered.
-To get legal support in this effort, work with a West Memphis nursing home abuse & neglect lawyer from Gatti, Keltner, Bienvenu & Montesi PLC.
+To get legal support in this effort, work with a West Memphis personal injury lawyer from Gatti, Keltner, Bienvenu & Montesi PLC.

 Defining Elder Abuse and Neglect